fburato/highwheel-modules/README.md

 * `-DhwmSpecFiles=<comma separated list of paths to spec files>`: use the paths provided instead of `spec.hwm` from the base dir if the path is relative, otherwise use the path as is if the path is absolute.
-* `-DhwmChildOnly=true`: in a multi-module build, run the analysis only on the child modules.
+* `-DhwmChildOnly=true`: in a multi-module build, run the analysis only on the child modules (skips pom packaging modules).
-* `-DhwmParentOnly=true`: in a multi-module build, run the analysis only on the parent.
+* `-DhwmParentOnly=true`: in a multi-module build, run the analysis only on the parent (skips non-pom packaging modules).
 * `-DhwmEvidenceLimit=<integer>`: limit the pieces of evidence that are displayed when the analysis fails (i.e. code dependencies between the modules that make the dependency hold or not hold).

 In a multi-module build, the plugin will use all the child output directories as elements of the analysis.

+If you want to prevent one module from being analysed, add the `<hwmSkip>true</hwmSkip>` property to the configuration of the plugin.

 ### Add the plugin to your build
 Add the following dependency to your build/plugins section: